bhatti/api-mock-service/README.md

 curl -H "Content-Type: application/yaml" --data-binary @fixtures/oapi/jobs-openapi.json http://localhost:8000/_oapi
 ```

-You can then play with APIs on your browser with URL `http://localhost:8000/swagger-ui/`, e.g., following is a screenshot for internal specifications for mock APIs:
+You can then play with APIs on your browser with URL `http://localhost:8000/swagger-ui/`, e.g., following is a screenshot for internal specifications for APIs:

 ![internal-api](images/swagger_internal.png)